amirdaaee/DNS.py/README.md

 cd DNS.py
 pip install -r ./requirements.txt
 ```
-or wait untill `build.py` is pushed
+or wait until `build.py` is pushed

 ## Usage
 `python Server.py --help` will give you almost anything you need to config and run server.
-DNS.py is completely dependent on environmental variables for configuration, or you can assign them in `.env` file in project root diretory.
+DNS.py is completely dependent on environmental variables for configuration, or you can assign them in `.env` file in project root directory.
 `python Server.py --list-env` gives a list of available configuration variables.

 ## Plugins